The next Coral Cup is scheduled for Day 2 of the Cheltenham Festival on March 11, 2026.

-For those wanting the best Coral Cup odds, it is vital to stay up to date with the latest market moves made by betting sites.
-Gambling.com have made that simple with our odds comparison tool, and here's all the ways bettors can benefit from finding the best prices.
+For those wanting the best Coral Cup odds, staying up to date with the latest market moves made by betting sites is vital.
+Gambling.com has made that simple with our odds comparison tool, and here are all the ways bettors can benefit from finding the best prices.

-However, bettors should be prepared for odds to go the other way if their selection doesn't perform well in the build up to Cheltenham or the ground is deemed unsuitable.
+However, bettors should be prepared for the odds to go the other way if their selection doesn't perform well in the build-up to Cheltenham or the ground is deemed unsuitable.

 Closer to the Festival, many bookies introduce Non-Runner No Bet terms.
 This ensures your stake is refunded if your selection doesn’t run in the Coral Cup, a useful safety net in a race known for last-minute reshuffles.